 Interviews of Selected Students

-A team of faculty and staff will conduct formal interviews in Fall 2022 (dates TBD) after review of applications.
+A team of faculty and staff conducts formal interviews in the Fall before the Interim program date after review of applications.
 The final selection will be based on academic background and related experience with care taken to create the appropriate mix of academic backgrounds on each team